• Menu

 Tips for learning to ski and snowboard.

-If your kid is snowboarding, they will spend a lot of time in this position and that’s normal.
-Photo Credit: The Pennsylvania Ski Areas Association (Ski PA)/Liberty Mountain Resort
+If your child is snowboarding, she will spend a lot of time in this position and that’s normal.
+Photo credit: The Pennsylvania Ski Areas Association (Ski PA)/Liberty Mountain Resort

 Note: All preschoolers have to be fully potty trained to be allowed into ski classes.